 Ecuador- Pimampiro

-Nueva America forest management plan: Payment for Ecosystem Services component
+Nueva America forest management plan: Payments for Environmental Services (PES) component

 Summary

 The programme was launched in 2002 as part of a larger community forest management plan.
-The PES scheme is based on a 20% increase in water use charges in the town of Pimampiro and involves payments to upstream forest landowners located in the area of the municipality water intake pipe.
+The PES scheme is based on a 20 per cent increase in water use charges in the town of Pimampiro and involves payments to upstream forest landowners located in the area of the municipality water intake pipe.
 The municipality created its own environmental unit (which now also conducts other environmental management activities) and the scheme was set up in collaboration with the NGO Cederena.
-Interestingly users are not aware that the increase in water charges was due to the PES, they accepted the payment because there were simultaneous improvements in the water supply infrastructure that did in fact greatly improve supply.
+Interestingly, users are not aware that the increase in water charges was due to the PES; they accepted the payment because there were simultaneous improvements in the water supply infrastructure that did in fact greatly improve supply.

 Maturity of the initiative

+Ongoing.
 Programme launched in 2000.
-Payments commenced in January 2001 and are to be reviewed every 5 years.
+Payments commenced in January 2001 and are to be reviewed every five years.

 Driver